This guide explains how channel-level and event-level roles work in Crowdcast, and what each role can do.

 The host controls where attendees appear (stage, gallery, audience)

-A host or co-host can only invite an attendee to the greenroom and post-event as a non-attendee.
+A host or co-host can only invite an attendee to the greenroom and post-show as a non-attendee.
 However, once the event is live, they can be moved as an attendee to the gallery, stage, or back to the audience.

 Attendees cannot remove themselves from the stage